clairemcv/moviesApp/README.md

 >Shows detailed cast information on a movie.
 Clicking the 'Show Cast' button will display the full cast for the movie.

 ![][Show Similar]
->Shows detailed cast information on a movie.
-Clicking the 'Show Similar' button will display a list of titles similar to the selected movie.
+>Shows information for a list of movies similar to the one the user is looking at.
+Clicking the 'Show Similar' button will display this list.

 ### Routing.